-Below, we’ll discuss the relationship between alcohol and high blood pressure, and what you can do to keep yourself safe.
+In this article, we’ll explore the relationship between alcohol and high blood pressure—as well as what you can do to keep yourself safe.

 Does Alcohol Affect Blood Pressure?